In the United States, laws and regulations vary from one jurisdiction to the next, and insurance law is no exception.

 Generally speaking, states are divided between two major types of insurance law: fault states and no-fault states.
 A few states allow citizens to select one of the two systems.

 Each state has the decision to require no-fault insurance.
 For the state of Texas, there is a fault-based system of personal injury recovery and auto insurance.
 In other words, Texas does not accept no-fault insurance.

 Is Texas a No-Fault State?

-No. Texas is an at-fault state.
+Texas is not a no-fault state.
+The individual that is determined to have been responsible for the accident will ultimately be held liable for the associated damages.
 Texas is one of 38 at-fault states, meaning that the party that is found to be at fault for the accident will be responsible for compensating the injured party for the amount he or she is responsible for.
 While the name “at-fault state” might sound ominous, the application of this system has little to do with an actual court case.
 In reality, a state’s status as an “at-fault state” has a greater impact on the responsibilities of insurance companies.

 Payment is typically made through insurance agencies, with each state mandating a minimum coverage amount through a financial responsibility law.
 Damages that are covered by the at-fault driver’s insurance in a fault state include personal damages such as medical bills or lost wages, as well as property damages such as auto repairs.

 Because at-fault states require the at-fault driver to compensate the injured party, each fault state has its required minimum coverage amount.
 Generally, these coverage amounts are separated into three (3) basic categories:

 - The coverage amount for each injured person.